Pythack/permscan/CONTRIBUTING.md

 ### Markdown

 * Trim all trailing whitespace
 * One trailing newline

 ## Recommendations

-* Checking your code with clippy is recommended
-* Formatting documents using markdownlint is a good idea
+* Lint your code using clippy.
+If possible, no warnings should appear when doing so.